Reddit's Appetite: Predicting User Engagement with Nutritional Content: Materials and Methods

-There is a clear difference when comparing resonant to non-resonant posts (bottom row Fig. \ref{fig:macros}).
-A significant difference in means is observed in the calorie distribution ($p < 10^{-53}$).
-Most non-resonant posts contain meals with fewer than $150$ calories, while the majority of resonant posts contain meals with around $300$ calories (Fig. \ref{fig:rq2_calorie}).
-Beyond $300$ calories, the number of posts that resonate with users is constantly higher than the number of posts that do not resonate.
-While both types of posts tend to feature low-protein meals, higher-protein meals are more often found in resonant posts (Fig. \ref{fig:rq2_protein}).
+\textbf{Nutritional content analysis.} We show the distributions of macronutrient content of posts in Figure \ref{fig:macros}.
+Specifically, we compare the nutritional content distributions of engaging and non-engaging posts.
+While the majority of posts fall within the moderate calorie range, from $100$ to $300$ kcal per $100$g of food, we observe a clear difference between posts with and without engagement.
+First, a significant difference in means is observed in the calorie distribution ($p < 10^{-53}$).
+Most non-engaging posts contain meals with fewer than $150$ kCal, while the majority of engaging posts contain meals with around $250-300$ kCal (Fig. \ref{fig:rq2_calorie}).
+Above $220$ kCal, the number of posts that receive user engagement is constantly higher than the number of non-engaging posts.
+Further, posts without engagement show a peak at around $5$g of protein, with a gradual decline in posts as protein content increases.
+In contrast, posts with engagement exhibit a spike at around $5$g of protein, followed by another increase at just over $10$g of protein.
+While both types of posts tend to feature low-protein meals (up to $20$g), higher-protein meals are more often found in engaging posts (Fig. \ref{fig:rq2_protein}).
 However, there is no significant difference in means between the protein distributions ($p = 0.1$).
-Similarly, both low-carbohydrate and low-fat values are associated with non-resonant posts (Fig. \ref{fig:rq2_carb} and Fig. \ref{fig:rq2_fat}).
-Conversely, higher carbohydrate and fat values are linked to posts that resonate with the community.
-The means of both these macronutrients are significantly different between resonant and non-resonant posts ($p < 10^{-27}$).
+Similarly, both low-carbohydrate and low-fat values are associated with non-engaging posts (Fig. \ref{fig:rq2_carb} and Fig. \ref{fig:rq2_fat}).
+Conversely, higher carbohydrate and fat values are linked to posts that get higher engagement rates within the community.
+After around $20$g of carbohydrates, the number of engaging posts continually exceeds the numberf of non-engaging posts.
+Likewise, posts with more than $15$g of fat regularly receive more engagement, with the two groups becoming roughly equal at around $25$g.
+The means of both these macronutrients are significantly different between engaging and non-engaging posts ($p < 10^{-27}$).